thenbrent/multisite-user-management/readme.txt

 Once uploaded to mu-plugin, the file will be activated automatically.

-You can then visit "Super Admin | Options menu" to assign the default roles for each of your sites.
+You can then visit "Super Admin | Options" page to assign the default roles for each of your sites.

 == Frequently Asked Questions ==

 = Does this require a MultiSite installation? =

-Yes, WordPress takes care of default roles on non-MultiSite installations.
+Yes, WordPress takes care of the default role on non-MultiSite installations.

 = Why can't I install this plugin in the wp-content/plugins directory? =

-WordPress MultiSite accesses the plugins directory after user activation.
-Therefore, the activation code in this plugin will not be called.
+WordPress MultiSite accesses the standard plugins directory after a user is activated; therefore, the activation code in this plugin will not be called.

 = Does this assign roles to existing users? =